AbdullahO/personal-website/content/project/SI/index.md

 ---
-title: Impact of Mobility Restricting Interventions on Covid-19 using Synthetic Intervention
+title:  Mobility vs. Covid-19,   and Synthetic Interventions.
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning